daniel-porter/Network-Address-Translation-Lab/README.md

   - Port Forwarding Rules

 ## Future Enhancements
-- Add firewall rules and Access Control Lists (ACLs) to restrict traffic further.
+- Add specific firewall rules to restrict unauthorized traffic.
-- Simulate a real-world attack on the honey pot and analyze logs.
+- Simulate a real-world attack on the honey pot and analyze logs using intrusion detection tools (e.g., Snort).
-- Integrate an intrusion detection system (IDS) to monitor traffic.
+- Integrate monitoring and alerting tools to track network activity.

+Feel free to explore the configurations and Packet Tracer file included in this repository, and reach out if you have any questions or feedback!